whitespace causes incorrect XSL conversion of eml2beta6 to eml2 in <unit>

 it's STMML unit definition.

-#1 Updated by Chris Jones almost 16 years ago
+#1 Updated by Chris Jones over 16 years ago

 In order to do correct comparisons of STMML unit dictionary strings with